Azure-Samples/Machine-Learning-Operationalization/documentation/operationalization-overview.md

-Operationalization is the process of publishing models and code as web services, and the consumption of these services to produce business results.
+Operationalization is the process of publishing models as web services, and the consumption of these services to produce business results.

-Azure Machine Learning Operationalization is a component of the Azure CLI that enables operationalization of models that use the CNTK, SPARK, and Python machine learning platforms.
+Azure Machine Learning Operationalization is a component of the Azure CLI that enables deployment of models that use the CNTK, SPARK, and Python machine learning platforms.

-You can use the Operationalization CLIs from the Vienna desktop app (File->Open Command-Line Interface) or install the CLIs direclty from the command line.
+You can use the Operationalization CLIs from the desktop app (File->Open Command-Line Interface) or install the CLIs direclty from the command line.
+They are also pre-installed on Azure DSVMs [https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-data-science-virtual-machine-overview].

 ## Basic Concepts

+### Use of Docker for deployment

+Azure ML Operationalization CLIs use Docker containers for packaging and deploying the model and its dependencies.
+Once the trained model is saved, it can be deployed using a CLI command.

-### Local and cluster modes
+### Local and cluster deployment modes

 Azure ML Operationalization provides two deployment modes: local and cluster.

-Local mode deployments run in docker containers on a single computer, whether that is your personal machine or a VM running on Azure.
-You can use local mode for development and testing.
+Local mode deployments run in Docker containers on a single computer, whether that is your personal machine or a VM running on Azure.
+It is recommended to use local mode for development and testing.

 In cluster mode, your service is run in Azure Container Service (ACS).
 The operationalization environment provisions Docker and Kubernetes in the cluster to manage web service deployment.
 Deploying to ACS allows you to scale your service as needed to meet your business needs.

+The CLIs provide commands to set up the environments (local and cluster) for deployment.
+The envrionment services such as Storage, ACR, and ACS are created in your subscription.

 ### Realtime and Batch processing